 Cello is not an easy instrument to play, but I can make learning to play it easy.

 I fully believe that anyone at any age can learn to play the cello.
-It involves a positive, motivational atmosphere immersed in music and it's all about breaking down large concepts into a series of small, achievable goals that even a three year old can accomplish.
+It involves a positive, motivational atmosphere immersed in music and it's all about breaking down large concepts into a series of small, achievable goals that even the most inexperienced students can accomplish.
 If a three year old can do it, so can adult students; which is why I love working with students of all ages.

 Some students walk into their first lesson under the impression that they are simply going to learn how to play cello, but it is so much more than that.
 It's not just how to shift to different positions or how to read music and rhythms.
 It's those things combined with lessons on music history and music theory all while learning to play the cello at the same time .
 I believe this creates a well rounded musician - one who can do more than just play the notes on the page, one who can also tell you you about the composer, the era he is from, and the musical theory behind the notes.